How to Properly Write Blog Posts for SEO?

 Begin by just Simply Writing your Blog Post

 What I do is write an article in Microsoft Word, but I DO NOT post directly into WordPress yet.
 There are a few steps I go through way before I reach the WordPress publishing stage.

 - First, I select one main keyword (long or short tail) or one specific topic or category to write about as the main focus of my blog post.

-- Then, I gather my research from around the internet and/or inspiration from various sources.
+- Second, I gather my research from around the internet and/or inspiration from various sources.

 - Lastly, I let the creative juices flow and just write.
 I forget about spelling, grammar and punctuation until I’m done writing my blog article.
 I don’t even think about Search Engines yet, until all else is finished and I’ve developed my Keyword list.

 Now that your Blog Post is Written, Develop your Keywords

 I personally use Professional SEO Software, but you can use a Free Keyword Planning Tool located within Google Adwords.
 To figure out what to even get Keyword Suggestions on, I look through the text and titles I wrote previously to see what words/phrases are important to the blog post and which terms are constantly repeating throughout my article.
 This will be easier on longer posts, but can be very difficult to identify on shorter blogs.